aaronseq12/LittleLemonBackend/README.md

 Caching: To improve performance and reduce the load on the server, caching mechanisms can be implemented.
 Tools like Redis or Memcached can be used for caching frequently accessed metadata.

-Deployment and Hosting: The meta backend can be deployed on a hosting platform or infrastructure such as AWS (Amazon Web Services), Google Cloud Platform, Microsoft Azure, or a self-managed server
+Deployment and Hosting: The meta backend can be deployed on a hosting platform or infrastructure such as AWS (Amazon Web Services), Google Cloud Platform, Microsoft Azure, or a self-managed server.